 Once the order has been placed, it is preferable to keep the customer aware of every critical development.
 Decide what phases you want to deliver notifications at.
 It can happen anytime, like when the money is confirmed until the purchase is sent or ready to reach the buyer.
 Create a notification plan that will benefit the customer the greatest.

 29. Make related Products show up for Upsell

 When used wisely, product recommendations may significantly increase revenue.
 Ensure that the appropriate upsell recommendations are made once a purchase is made.
 The conversion rate will be better the more relevant the recommendations are.

 Making even the most absurd features ridiculously easy is one approach to entice customers to stay on the website.
 Confirm that the customer may change the quantity of the product right from the cart.
 Remember to update the meter with current inventory levels.

 Looking For Consultation?

 Many factors exist when building an eCommerce website, but employing this checklist may help ensure that important things are taken care of.
 You might only require some of these actions, depending on the particular needs of your store.
-But an eCommerce website launch checklist is always recommended to launch your eCommerce store confidently.
+However, an eCommerce website launch checklist is always recommended to launch your store confidently.